-The EuroScicon will be holding its CE and ADA accredited “4th World Congress on Polycystic Ovarian Syndrome” from June 07-08, 2018 at London, UK.
+With Immense pleasure this year EuroSciCon will be organizing its “5th World Congress on Polycystic Ovarian Syndrome” from April 18-19, 2019 at Berlin, Germany.
 The theme of this year’s meeting is “Diagnosis & Intervention of Polycystic Ovarian Syndrome" which will provide an international platform for discussion of present and future challenges in Effects of PCOS on women’s health, Risk factors in PCOS and expertise meeting.
-World-leading health practitioners, clinicians, educators and researchers will present cutting-edge and practical clinical techniques based upon widely accepted evidence and will introduce new and emerging research.
+World-leading health practitioners, Clinicians, Educators and Researchers will present cutting-edge and practical clinical techniques based upon widely accepted evidence and will introduce new and emerging research.

-Polycystic Ovarian Syndrome 2018 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
-Doctors can join the EuroScicon as an international member to receive discounts on registration.
-So come and join leading experts and allied professionals from 07-08 June, 2018 in London, UK to keep up with the rapidly accelerating pace of change that is already having an impact on the field of Polycystic Ovarian Syndrome, and will continue to in the future.
+Polycystic Ovarian Syndrome 2019 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
+Doctors can join the EuroSciCon as an international member to receive discounts on registration.
+So come and join leading experts and allied professionals from April 18-19, 2019 in Berlin, Germany to keep up with the rapidly accelerating pace of change that is already having an impact on the field of Polycystic Ovarian Syndrome, and will continue to in the future.

 Track 1:PCOS and Menopause